CDCgov/dibbs-ecr-viewer/containers/ecr-viewer/guide.md

 ### From API

-Data can be added directly via API requeset to eCR Viewer's /process-zip endpoint.
+Data can be added directly via API requeset to eCR Viewer's `/process-zip` endpoint.
+See the [API documentation](./api-documentation.md) for more details.

 ```bash
 curl --location '{URL}/ecr-viewer/api/process-zip' \